rainbowdesign/OxygenNotIncluded-Mods/README.md

 - **Exciting World**
-    - The recent Version 1.6 is for QoL2.
-Experimental releases are supportet not before 1-2 weeks after release.
+    - The recent Version 1.7 is for QoL3.
+Experimental releases are supported not before 1-2 weeks after release.
     - An awesome meta mod that changes the whole game.
 Features are: scripts that change the map. nuclear power, new buildings.
 Please note that my older mods are already included in the zip.